-The Mummy Cats is an up-and-coming indie rock band I discovered two weeks ago with their debut single, Wolverine, released as a single on June 19, 2021.
-Now, please give the song a listen while reading the rest of the article.
+The Mummy Cats burst onto the scene with their debut single, “Wolverine,” which was released on June 19, 2021.
+It’s worth giving the song a listen as you dive into the rest of this article.